 Hailed by critics in the US and Europe as “one of the best jazz guitarists”, Wolfgang Schalk delivers hard swinging and emotive compositions in the vein of the patriarchal jazz guitarist lineage while highlighting his membership in the elite club of today’s creative voices.
 A guitarist with impeccable chops, Schalk's musicianship is illuminated on both electric and nylon-string guitar.
-Recalling the sounds of esteemed fret-board masters Wes Montgomery, George Benson, Pat Martino and Pat Metheny, Schalk expands on the tradition by playing dynamic music expressing thoughtfulness and original artistic abilities as one of today's authentic jazz guitarists.
+Recalling the sounds of esteemed fret-board masters Wes Montgomery, Pat Martino, George Benson, John Scofield and Pat Metheny, Schalk expands on the tradition by playing dynamic music expressing thoughtfulness and original artistic abilities as one of the most talented guitarists of his generation.

 The main characteristics of Wolfgang Schalk's music is his drive to formal control on one hand and his melodic talent and skills as a composer on the other.
 His compositions are pleasantly complex, rich in contrasts, nevertheless resolutely intended in a narrative cantability that creates fertile room for expression with his musicians.

-Leading his own bands, Schalk has recorded six albums as a leader with all original music.
+Leading his own bands, the bi-coastal (NY/LA) jazz guitarist has recorded seven albums as a leader with mostly original music.
 His previous recordings received enthusiastic praise from journalists, musical peers and fans alike.
 In 2005 Wolfgang Schalk signed a recording deal with Universal Music and in 2008 Schalk founded his own record label Frame Up Music which was primarily launched as an outlet for producing music on his own terms.

 Wolfgang Schalk traveled a typically uncompromising path from the cities of Graz and Vienna Austria to New York.
 Schalk further developed his style audibly in the cosmopolitan urban pulse of New York City and succeeded in establishing himself in its stimulating yet hard-to-survive environment.
 Schalk most recently lives in Los Angeles and swings between the coasts.